Gilbrilthor/vim-papyrus/README.md

 =============================================

-A file type plugin for Vim that includes (currently rudimentary) syntax highlighting for the Papyrus scripting language used in TES5: Skyrim.
+A file type plugin for Vim that includes (currently rudimentary) syntax highlighting for the Papyrus scripting language used in Fallout 4.

 There is also some quickfix mode support to run the Papyrus compiler and parse its error messages.

 For information on the Papyrus language, visit the Creation Kit website at http://www.creationkit.com/

+This was forked from https://github.com/sirtaj/vim-papyrus.
+Sirtaj started this work.
+I'm going to update it for Fallout 4.

 Installation
 ------------